Review: American Express Platinum Card

 $155 Walmart+ Membership Credit

 With the Platinum you receive a monthly credit of up to $12.95 a month which covers the Walmart+ membership cost.
 You do need to register for this benefit.
 While I tend to use Amazon 95% of the time, you can find some good deals for the same products on Walmart.
 Additionally, with the Walmart+ app, you can get up to 5 to 10 cents off a gallon of gas at Walmart and Murphy’s as well as participating Exxon stations which is a great benefit.
-You also get a free subscription to Paramount+.
+You also get a free subscription to Paramount+ or Peacock.

 $100 Annual Saks Credit